 Every year the girls make DIY bird feeders, whether that is at school or at a community event.
-They’re usually a simple craft of peanut butter smeared on a pine cone or toilet paper tube, then rolled in bird seed.
+They’re usually an easy project consisting of peanut butter smeared on a pine cone or cardboard tube, then rolled in bird seed.

 - Parchment paper